-He said every class he took as a music industry major at SUNY Oneonta gave him skills he has used in the real world.
+Rakoski said every class he took as a music industry major gave him skills he has used in the real world.
 “The second I left college I was using marketing communications, I was using contract negotiations, legal issues, I was using music theory--because I had to talk to songwriters and producers, and if you didn’t know what they were talking about, you were out of the studio.”

 In 2012, he and his business partner set out on a new venture that focused on talent management and monetization for online artists and content creators.
 Their growing firm quickly caught the attention of major networks, and they closed a merger and acquisition agreement with Maker Studios, where they became executives and shareholders.
 In 2014, Maker Studios’ was sold to The Walt Disney Company for $500 million.

-Nine years after graduation, Rakoski considers himself “happily successful.
+More than a decade after graduating from SUNY Oneonta, Rakoski considers himself “happily successful.
 Success is an ever-evolving and somewhat unattainable goal.
 It’s more important to be happy.
 If you’re happy doing what you want to do, then you can say you’re successful.”